 Public and Nonprofit Partners

 Local Motion is proud to partner with a wide range of public agencies and nonprofit organizations whose missions intersect with ours.
 From major state agencies to local public health nonprofits, we look for common ground and ways we can move forward together.
 Some of these partners provide funding for Local Motion's work; others are collaborators whose efforts complement our own.
-Those who provide financial support also appear under the "Major Funders" section of our site.
+Those who provide major financial support also appear under the "Major Funders" section of our site.

 The Richard Tom Foundation was created to honor Richard Tom who lost his life while cycling.
 The Foundation is dedicated to enhancing the health and well-being of cyclists of all ages, and supports educational and advocacy programs to advance the cause of safe roads for all who use them.